-Tax Implications for Misclassified Workers
+Tax Implications For Misclassified Workers

 When you are an employee, your employer is responsible for withholding income taxes, paying social security, and paying Medicare taxes.
-When you are an independent contractor, they do not have to withhold or pay any taxes.
+When you are an independent contractor, employers do not have to withhold or pay any taxes.
 These earnings are instead subject to a self-employment tax.
 Misclassifying an employee as an independent contractor makes the employer liable for paying employment taxes.

-Make Sure You are Receiving the Pay and Benefits You Deserve
+Make Sure You Are Receiving The Pay And Benefits You Deserve